Run OPM Flow from Python

 To run OPM from Python, you need to:

-1. Compile Flow with python support:
+1. Compile Flow with Python support:

 • Optionally add prefix -DCMAKE_INSTALL_PREFIX=/opt/opm to install outside the standard directories.

-• Optionally specify python binary -DPython3_EXECUTABLE=/home/user/miniconda3/envs/rkt/bin/python3 if you don’t want to use the system python, e.g. use a python from pyenv or from a conda environment.
+• Optionally specify Python binary -DPython3_EXECUTABLE=/home/user/miniconda3/envs/rkt/bin/python3 if you don’t want to use the system Python, e.g. use a Python from pyenv or from a conda environment.

-Sample compilation on linux:
+Sample compilation on Linux:

 #! /bin/bash